-Second, a growing business or a business that aims at growing needs a leader as well as a structured system of management.
-The lack of capability to transform into a leader who can delegate roles and responsibilities, involve managers and employees in decision making, and inspire employees for further learning and training, etc. requires a significant mindset change in owner managers not only to transform their businesses but first to transform themselves.
-An ability to change mindset when and how a new approach is required for organisational transformation is a progressive development that cannot be expected to happen overnight.
-While there are many barriers to growth examined from different perspectives, such as lack of finance, human capital, infrastructure, social capital, or resources, the mindset is not only a part of the list of barriers, perhaps it is at the top of this list.
+Second, a growing business needs leadership and a structured system of management.
+The lack of capability to transform into a leader who can delegate roles and responsibilities, involve managers and employees in decision making, and inspire employees for further learning and development, etc., requires a significant mindset change in owner managers.
+Only then can they transform their businesses.
+An ability to change mindset when a new approach is required for organisational transformation is a progressive development that cannot be expected to happen overnight.
+While there are many barriers to growth - lack of finance, human capital, infrastructure, social capital, or resources - mindset is often at the top of this list.
 Mindset becomes a barrier especially when there is a wish to maintain the status quo and when there is resistance to change.
-So, the mindset may block potential for growth at different levels in a business, that is owner manager level or employee level.
-Once this barrier is overcome, the transformation of mindsets will enable the ability to overcome other barriers and allow the transition to different stages of development, innovation and growth.
+So, the mindset may block potential for growth at different levels in a business i.e., owner manager level or employee level.
+Once this barrier is overcome, the transformation of mindsets will enable the ability to overcome other barriers and allow the transition to different stages of development, innovation, and growth.

-Third, for successful and sustainable firm growth, SMEs are frequently recommended to develop and sustain competitive advantages, but they are not explicitly guided on how to do that with their limited resources as compared to large firms.
-They operate with the understanding of the fact that they are 'small' and the owner managers/entrepreneurs turn this small size into their advantage by having greater discretion in swift decision making and therefore having a greater impact on firm behaviours and outcomes than large firms.
-Yet, most often the advantage of being small is overtaken by the rather wide-ranging, complex and long list of shortcomings (see Table 1).
-Most of these shortcomings can be overcome through leveraging existing resources to create capabilities, e.g. by making effective use of their human capital, i.e. employees, and making the right kind of choices regarding human resource management, such as training and development, incentives and rewards.
-If financially viable, expanding resource stocks through consulting, hiring or employing a team of professionals who would guide, clarify and simplify these processes within the firm, and/or recruiting, selecting and planning the right kind of workforce for long-term growth is not only a part of strategy transformation, it is guided by mindset transformation.
-Similarly, if expanding internal resources is not possible, developing the social capital of the firm and positioning in valuable networks will be instrumental, however, only with the right kind of mindset, in combination with strategy transformation will create the necessary processes for turning external resources into firm capabilities for long-term growth.
+Third, for successful and sustainable firm growth, SMEs are frequently recommended to develop and sustain competitive advantages, but they are not explicitly guided on how to do so with their limited resources (especially compared to large firms).
+Smallness is often said to produce an advantage of greater discretion and swift decision making and therefore greater impact on firm behaviours and outcomes than large firms.
+Yet, the advantage of being small is often overtaken by the rather wide-ranging, complex, and long list of shortcomings (see Table 1).
+Most of these shortcomings can be overcome through leveraging existing resources to create capabilities, e.g., by making effective use of their human capital, through effective development, incentives, and rewards.
+If financially viable, expanding resource stocks through consulting, hiring, or employing a team of professionals who would guide, clarify and simplify these processes within the firm, and/or recruiting, selecting and planning the right kind of workforce for long-term growth is not only a part of strategy transformation, but also reinforced by mindset transformation.
+Similarly, if expanding internal resources is not possible, developing the social capital of the firm and positioning in valuable networks will be instrumental.
+However, only the right kind of mindset, in combination with strategy transformation will create the necessary processes for turning external resources into firm capabilities for long-term growth.

-Mindset transformation has significant implications for developing resilience against unexpected crises, and external shocks.
-Resilience can only be part of the organisational culture when mindsets are transitioned into a state where failures are seen as opportunities.
-Our research found that half of today's HGFs are in their second and third ventures, indicating their successful growth is a result of successive failed ventures, but instead of giving up they learned from their failure and turned it around to eventually end up with a better experience.
-Finally, a mindset that embraces openness to radical changes, such as the use of most state-of-the-art technology, comes only if SMEs are aware of the emerging challenges in their business environment.
-Yet, a quarter of SMEs in our research reported they are not sure or do not know whether they are aware of these challenges.
+Mindset transformation has therefore significant implications for developing resilience against unexpected crises, and external shocks.
+Resilience can only be part of the organisational culture when mindsets are transitioned into a state where crisis is understood as a norm and failures are seen as opportunities.
+Our research found that half of today's HGFs are in their second and third ventures, indicating that successful growth is often a result of lessons learnt from successive failed ventures: instead of giving up, grasping new opportunities and building a better experience.

+Finally, a mindset that embraces openness to radical changes, such as the use of state-of-theart technology, comes only if SMEs are aware of the emerging challenges in their business environment.
+Yet, a quarter of SMEs in our research reported that they are not sure or do not know whether they are aware of these challenges.

-Without mindset transformation, neither strategy transformation can prove to be effective nor acquiring digital solutions would yield the expected productivity increase.
+Without mindset transformation, neither strategy transformation nor acquiring digital solutions can prove to be effective and yield the expected productivity increase.